isc-projects/kea/doc/sphinx/arm/security.rst

 Depending on the database configuration, it is also possible to verify whether the system user matches the database username.
 Consult the MySQL or PostgreSQL manual for details.

-Kea does not currently support SSL/TLS connection to databases.
-There is a community-contributed patch available for `SSL support for MySQL <https://github.com/isc-projects/kea/pull/15>`_ and `SSL support for Cassandra <https://github.com/isc-projects/kea/pull/118>`_.
-If the communication channel to the database is a concern, the database can be run locally on the Kea server.

 Information Leakage Through Logging
 -----------------------------------